hapax/hapax.github.io/_posts/2020-07-14-alien-maths-1.md

 so on.

-But while the human may have some inner experience of "what is is like" to be a flock of birds, it is highly unlikely that that flock itself has that experience!
+But while the human may have some inner experience of "what is is like" to be a flock of birds, it is highly unlikely that the flock itself has that experience!
 This is simply because the human has some ability over and above the flock, namely, a feedback loop on the contents of experience which has